Alex Rowe (soldier): Citations

-After twenty three years of exemplary service in the Legion, in 2010 Rowe was to be awarded a fifth citation for bravery - investiture as a Chevalier (Knight) of the French Légion d'honneur (the National Order of the Legion of Honour), for acts of valour during his second tour in Afghanistan.
+After twenty three years of exemplary service in the Legion, in 2010 Rowe was to be awarded a fifth citation for bravery -and investiture as a Chevalier (Knight) of the French Légion d'honneur (the National Order of the Legion of Honour), for acts of valour during his second tour in Afghanistan.
 The news of the award was announced in January 2010, while Rowe was to receive his Légion d’Honneur badge in a ceremony in Paris during the Bastille Day celebrations on 14 July 2010.

 Rowe's first citation came for service in Sarajevo, when he guided a mother and daughter to safety away from sniper fire being trained onto a city plaza.
 His third citation came for a sniper kill.
 Rowe's fifth citation came for his actions during an airborne insertion and night-time raid on a small village undertaken alongside American forces.
 After their extraction was delayed, the force was ambushed from all sides at 1am, and Rowe coordinated a helicopter counter-attack and medical evacuation of wounded Americans, with the first evacuation hit by rocket-propelled grenade fire.
 This action was close to the scene of the Uzbin Valley ambush of August 2008 in which the regular French forces suffered their worst death toll in the Afghan conflict.

 According to The Times, this fifth citation made Rowe one of the most highly decorated of all legionnaires, and the Légion d’Honneur is an honour unheard of for an English legionnaire.
 According to Rowe, "Most guys will have one citation, some will have two.
 Three is very rare."
 Playing down his military record, he simply states of his service that "I haven't done anything more than my job."